Director of TUM-IAS

 The MAP Cluster also built the framework for the Center for Advanced Laser Applications (CALA) at LMU and TUM.
 Ferenc Krausz of LMU and Michael Molls of TUM jointly initiated the CALA project.
 Funding for the 63-million-euro project was recommended by the German Council of Science and Humanities (WR).

 A further project of the Molls group was the initiation of the European radiobiology research network CARDIORISK, which investigated effects of low and moderate radiation doses in the hearts of mice (EU-funded).
 One major conclusion of the experimental observations was that low-dose radiation exposure and related minor changes (clinically not significant) are likely to be permissive for the development of a cardiovascular disease, e.g., a reduced heart ejection fraction after application of cardiotoxic cytostatic drugs.
 Thus low-dose radiation can potentially reduce the capacity of the heart to recover from adverse events.

 In summary, the scientific ideas and commitments of Michael Molls have stimulated and contributed to the more extensive integration of biological and physical research into the field of radiation oncology.

 Michael Molls has supervised 14 professorial teaching qualification processes (habilitations).
-Seven of his colleagues (female and male) have achieved appointments as professors or directors in Germany and internationally.
+Eight of his colleagues (female and male) have achieved appointments as professors or directors in Germany and internationally.

 2014 - 2021